SharePoint/sp-dev-provisioning-templates/tenant/GiveAtContoso/README.md

 # Give @ Contoso

-This template is designed to demonstrate how a typical company charity site could look like in the SharePoint Online.
-It has a relatively simple structure with some example page and content to get you started on updating the template based on your specific requirements.
+This template is designed to demonstrate how a typical company charity site could look like in SharePoint Online.
+It has a relatively simple structure with some example pages and contents to get you started on updating the template based on your specific requirements.

-This site could be associated to the enterprise or divisional hub site, so that it's sharing main navigation with the other related sites in single consistent information architecture.
+This site could be associated to an enterprise or divisional hub site, so that it is sharing the main navigation with the other related sites in single consistent information architecture.

 ![Full layout](./full-layout-give.png)